 Apis mellifera is widely domesticated worldwide and cared for by beekeepers.
 It gives Hygenic honey because it is extracted using an extractor.

 Though this type of honeybee is domesticated but tend to swarm and abscond (abandon a hive location) more frequently than Apis mellifera, hence, the honey harvest from it is low.

 Domestication of this honey bee is highly unlikely because of its way of inhabitation.
-As they make a very small beehive on the branch of the trees and generally inhabit in the forest.
+As they make a very small beehive on the branch of the trees and generally inhabit the forest.

-It makes small honeycomb and its honey taste is sour.
+It makes a small honeycomb and its honey taste is sour.
 Hence, the honey from this honey bee is rarely available.

 The tribal harvests wild honey in the forest and sold it to the local consumer.

 However, the honey that tribal harvests might be unhygienic, because, they squeeze the entire beehive damaging the honeycomb as a whole which includes dead larvae and pollen.